 Basic Obedience focuses on the routine at home.
-The course includes eight (6) dog training lessons in the comfort of your home.
+The course includes six (6) dog training lessons in the comfort of your home.
 We'll teach you how to make each command you learn useful in your everyday life.
 We don't ask you to set aside extra time each day to practice, we just ask that you put your new dog training skills to use in your routine.

 - Dog Treat Bag

 - Pea Sized Dog Treats (high & low value)

 - Walking Collar (if applicable)

 - 6 ft.
 Standard Leash